Health Sciences students should contact the Health Sciences Faculty Office directly.

 Readmission Appeal Information

-Students academically excluded in 2015 can appeal to the Readmission Appeal Committee.
-Students excluded in previous years can only apply via the Admissions Office.
+Students academically excluded in December 2016 and February 2017 can appeal to the Readmission Appeal Committee.
+Students excluded in previous years (i.e. prior to 2016) can only apply via the Admissions Office.

-An academic standing at the end of 2015 of 'not eligible to continue' means that you are not permitted to renew your registration in 2016 as you have not met the minimum academic requirements to do so.
+An academic standing of 'not eligible to continue' (RENN) means that you are not permitted to renew your registration in 2017 as you have not met the minimum academic requirements to do so.

-An academic standing at the end of 2015 of 'eligible to continue if SUPP/DE passed' means that your readmission to UCT in 2016 depends on the outcome of your supplementary/deferred examinations.
-You must appeal before your supplementary/deferred examination results are released.
-If you do not appeal by the deadline and you later fail your supplementary or deferred examinations, you will not be allowed to submit a late appeal.
+An academic standing of 'eligible to continue if SUPP/DE passed' (SUPP) means that your readmission to UCT in 2017 depends on the outcome of your supplementary/deferred examinations.

 Each Faculty has a Readmission Appeal Committee (RAC).
 The RAC of a faculty considers appeals from its own students and appeals from students of other faculties who appeal to transfer.